 Fat Pencil Studio is a small collection of brilliant visual storytellers.
 Their challenge is to describe to potential clients how they can use architectural and data visualizations in court (and elsewhere).
 We worked together to develop a deep content strategy, and then paired it with a compelling visual design and custom Django/Wagtail backend to produce this sharp website.
 Geek note: we migrated seven years of content from a Wordpress site with complex custom migrations!

 As a small (n=1) shop, Scrubjay can focus intently on delivering.
-We launch about thirty-five projects a year.
+In the past eight years, we’ve launched more than 140 projects.

 Here are a few of our favorites.

 We crafted an improved user experience for Audubon’s symbolic gift site — which also features real gifts like plush toys and binoculars.
 Visual design based on existing Audubon art direction.
 The result is visually appealing and easy to navigate.
 The site provides Audubon relevant merchandise without feeling like a sales pitch.
 Drupal 7 backend using Drupal Commerce.
 With Stagecoach Digital.